 Please note that semester-hour credits are converted to quarter-hour credits at a ratio of 1:1.5; e.g., 30 semester-hour credits will convert to 45 quarter-hour credits.
 For transfer students, UW Law will accept all of the credits earned during the student’s first-year program.
-Additional credits earned after the first-year are evaluated on a case-by-case basis.
+Additional credits earned after the first-year are evaluated on a case-by-case basis, but may not exceed one-third of the total credits required for graduation.
 Transfer students are expected to be in residence for a minimum of five quarters and 85 quarter-hour credits.
 These students are also eligible for graduation with honors based upon academic performance in the second and third years of law school at UW Law.

 Only after receiving an offer of admission will the determination of course credits be assessed.